-Natural Cat Litter Alternatives: Complete Guide
+Natural Cat Litter Alternatives Compared

 Sick of contributing to landfills with non-biodegradable clay or crystal litter?
 Natural alternatives promise to be better for the planet—and often safer for your cat.
 But do they actually work?
 Let's examine each option.